tylerkirwan/Entra-Governance-and-Automation/README.md

 3) The conditions of the conditional access policy should be scoped to iOS and Android operating systems
 4) Set the policy to GRANT and require the authentication strength that was created in step 1 (don't require device compliance unless all the mobile devices are being registered/enrolled into MDM, the devices will fail to add a passkey within the authenticator app if unenrolled)
 5) I've set the security group "CA_temp_Passkey Enrollment" as an exclusion to my base policy requiring device compliance.
 When the access package expires within the hour the member will be removed from the security group and back to enforcing the base device compliance policy.

-<small><strong><em>Note: The only requirement is enforcing phish resistance strength that includes temporary access pass.
-All other configurations should be adjusted to meet your org's unique requirements and accepted risk policies. :warning:Also consider restricting the security group with Entra Administrative units; the MI will need to be included.</em></strong></small>
+**Note:** The only requirement from the steps above for the process to work is enforcing phish resistance strength that includes temporary access pass.
+All other configurations should be adjusted to meet your org's unique requirements and accepted risk policies.
+:warning:Consider restricting any security groups used within CA policies with Entra Administrative units; the MI will need to be included.
+:warning:This guide does not include a permanent authentication strength requirement for phish resistance.
+A future guide will automate this based on authentication registrations.
+Utilize System-preferred multifactor authentication within Entra.
+:warning: I use a seperate access package for direct assignments, im unsure if this logic will work correctly for direct assignments

 ## :star:Acknowledgements:star:
 This logic app was built off of much of what Nathan provided for rolling out passkeys with temporary access packages.
 Along with numerous other resources provided by Merill and Joshua Fernando.
 Could not have finished this flow without resources like these.
 Also check out Nathan's operational groups for ways to manage the auth strength policies with conditional access
 - [Nathan Mcnulty](https://github.com/nathanmcnulty)
 - [Entra News](https://entra.news/)

+Please feel free to recommend and improvements, flaws, or mistakes made.